Transformation twinning to create isospectral cavities

 where ${\bf R}({\theta})$ is the rotation matrix through a counter-clockwise angle $\theta$.
 In the present case, we consider an hexagonal drum so $\theta=n\pi/3$, with $n=1,..,5$.
-We note that the parameter $b$ is not affected by the rotation.
+We note that parameter $\eta$ in \autoref{eq:prop2} is not affected by the rotation.
 One need not assume in general that the $n$ carpet cloaks constituting the polygonal drum are identical, but the $n-1$ carpets associated with walls not parallel to the $x$-axis should be deduced from the transformation design via a rotation of given angle.
-We further note that the matrix in \autoref{eq:prop3rot} is symmetric, as required, since $a$ is symmetric and $R(-\theta)=R^T(\theta)$.
+We further note that the matrix in \autoref{eq:prop3rot} is symmetric, as required, since $a$ is symmetric and ${\bf R}(-\theta)={\bf R}^T(\theta)$.

-In \autoref{fig:drum_compare} we show the results for three modes, with the eigenfrequencies and $L_2$ norm results shown above each panel.
-The modes displayed in \autoref{fig:drum_compare}(b) are for the perfect hexagonal drum.
-In this perfect shape the eigenmodes retain the symmetry of the shape and we chose to display three modes: one mode with simpler features, one with a rapidly oscillating geometrical mode, and another multipolar mode.
-The deformed hexagon, as expected, has dramatically different eigenmodes that bear little relation to that of the perfect hexagon.
+In \autoref{fig:drum_compare} we show the results for three modes, with respective eigenfrequencies and $L_2$ norm results.
+In the perfect hexagonal drum (\autoref{fig:drum_compare}(b)) the eigenmodes retain the symmetry of the shape and we chose three modes: one mode with simpler features, one with a rapidly oscillating geometrical mode, and another multipolar mode.
+The deformed hexagon (\autoref{fig:drum_compare}(a)), as expected, has dramatically different eigenmodes that bear little relation to that of the perfect hexagon.
 The eigenfrequencies are similarly poorly matched to those of the perfect hexagon.
 Turning to the deformed hexagon, with the transformation applied, we see the eigenfrequencies coincide with those of the perfect hexagon and, within the non-transformed region (see \autoref{fig:drum_principle}(c)), the $L_2$ norm gives very good agreement: the cavities are twinned despite the severity of the deformation and the change of area enclosed.
-The modes shown are very typical and the accuracy follows across many tens of modes with \autoref{fig:freq_match} showing the first 50 eigenfrequencies: we are twinning the entire spectrum and not simply a few modes.
+The modes shown are very typical and the accuracy follows across many tens of modes with \autoref{fig:freq_match} showing the first 50 eigenfrequencies.
+The presented data corresponds to a frequency range of $0 - 0.23$~Hz, but we can twin the entire spectrum in theory, the only restriction being computational resources and numerical accuracy.
+One way towards achieving twinning in an experiment would be the use of a layered medium, with parameters derived from effective medium theory.
+We provide a proof-of-concept for this approach in the Supplemental Material.